Assuring Newcomer Success: Challenges and Opportunities – Q&A with Dr. Valerie PrestonJanuary 11, 2018

-What strikes me in Ottawa, is that because almost half of immigrants come under the economic class (and are well educated and fluent in English or French), we need to put more emphasis on bridging programs.
-But we shouldn’t forget that the other half of immigrants still needs training programs.
+What strikes me in Ottawa, is that because almost half of immigrants come under the economic class (and are well educated and fluent in English or French), bridging programs should be promoted.
+But we shouldn’t forget the other half of immigrants that still needs training programs.

-Settlement agencies do amazing at job providing information to private and public sector organizations.
-These organizations also need to hear what newcomer and newcomer organizers say about experiencing discrimination.
+Settlement agencies do an amazing job providing information to private and public sector organizations.
+These organizations also need to hear what newcomers say about experiencing discrimination.
 Settlement agencies need to acknowledge and promote anti-racism policies.
-They can do this well as they know how to do education and conduct difficult conversations.
-They have a lot of the experience, practice and involvement with other institutions.
+They can do this well as they have a lot of experience with educational initiatives, and conversations about sensitive and difficult topics.

 There’s often a reluctance to talk about racism and discrimination externally.
-We need to enforce the good legislation that we have in Canada, but we can also play a role in raising the public awareness of newcomers’ experience of racism and racism practices that can only be addressed at a systemic level.
+We need to enforce Canadian legislation.
+We can also play a role by raising public awareness of newcomers’ experiences of racism and racist practices that can only be addressed at a systemic level.

-Settlement agencies know best what can be done, with funding restrictions which are gradually restricted.
-They have the stories and could put a face to racism.
-They are closest to the ground and are best positioned to take on some of the racism, in terms of developing the practices needed to overcome systemic racism.
+Settlement agencies know best what can be done.
+They hear the stories and can put a face to the victims of racism.
+They are well positioned to develop the practices needed to overcome systemic racism.

 9. What can be learned from Canada’s recent resettlement of Syrian refugees?
 Are there specific examples of communities that implemented innovative approaches in settling and integrating Syrian refugees?

-There were a variety of ways stakeholders collaborated.
+Stakeholders collaborated in a variety of ways.
 In Ontario the Local Immigration Partnerships were crucial.
-In New Brunswick, they had to use other tables to collaborate and emergency management and advanced planning were crucial.
-But that doesn’t mean everything would work effectively in the same way across the country.
+In New Brunswick, emergency management committees were crucial.
 We need to see which approaches are the most effective over time and allow for regional differences.

-Every community did it slightly differently.
-In Ottawa, many of the Syrian refugees were grouped together in housing complexes.
-We should ask if this the best way to go?
+Every community settled Syrian refugees slightly differently.
+In Ottawa, many of were grouped together in housing complexes.
+We should ask if this is the best way to go?
 We need to look closely at the variety of practices.

 10. How can collaboration between academia and community organizations be facilitated?

-In my partnership, government and NGOs are involved from the very beginning of our research, even when we decide whether to apply for funding.
+In our partnership, government and NGOs were involved from the very beginning of our research, even when we decided whether to apply for funding.
 We try to ensure that the funding goes equitably to both sides.